 July 2, 2024

 “I think time is the fourth dimension,” says Louise Agee Wrinkle, in the kind of Southern accent you’d hope to find in Alabama but so rarely do.
 She continues in a way that is dramatically unhurried: “Time, and change, and the garden, all tied together.
 Every time you deal with plants, you’re dealing with change.”
 In a remarkable half hour film presented by The Garden Conservancy (A Garden in Conversation: Louise Agee Wrinkle’s Southern Woodland Sanctuary), we are pulled into Louise Wrinkle’s world, the one she grew up in, and the same garden that she called “the jungle” as a child.
 On returning to the garden and the town of Mountain Brook 40 years ago, she was not tempted to give it a more formal and conventional look.
 Her approach, summed up in the title of the new edition of her book, Listen to the Land, is more responsive: “I’d rather stand back and look at the landscape, and let the landscape speak to me.”
-Let’s go for an amble.
+Let’s amble through.

 Photography courtesy of The Garden Conservancy.